Roblox/rodux/docs/api-reference.md

 (nextDispatch, store) -> (action) -> result
 ```

 A middleware is a function that accepts the next dispatch function in the *middleware chain*, as well as the store the middleware is being used with, and returns a new function.
-That function is called whenever an action is dispatched and can dispatch more actions, log to output, or perform any side effects!
+That function is called whenever an action is dispatched and can dispatch more actions, log to output, or perform any other side effects!

 A simple version of Rodux's `loggerMiddleware` is as easy as: